isdevnull/cw3/README.md

 Also note that there may be problems with downloading `sktime` to your local computer.
 If you face any challenges, use google.colab

+## Usage

+Clone repo, run `python3 preprocessing.py` to get clean dataset and you are good to go!
+Hopefully, every result in notebooks is reproducible.